 Behavioural economics provides a more realistic view of economics, business strategy and decision making.
 It also uses important insights from brain science to explore how people really think and make decisions.
 Understanding behavioural economics helps develop more effective approaches to strategic thinking and business strategy.

 This Masterclass will build your understanding of how you can improve the quality of your strategic thinking and ultimately, your business strategy.
 This will be achieved through the application of the principles of ‘neurostrategy’, where the focus is on the strategist and how the capacities of the brain can be harnessed to improve thinking, decision making and strategy.
-This is a four hour course to complete at your own pace.
+This class should take between five to eight hours to complete.
+It can be completed at your own pace.
+Delegates will have access to the platform for 3 months.
+On completion delegates receive a certificate of attendance and a digital credential to use on your LinkedIn profile.

 What the course covers: